sandstreamdev/std/array/take.md

 ## Questions

-- How to get first N number of elements from an array?
+- How to get the first N number of elements from an array?